flowkey/midi-sound/README.md

 ### load()

-Load needed soundfont for the piano
+Loads the needed soundfont for the piano, returns a promise

 ### noteOn(key, velocity, channel = 0);
 Call to start playing a note.
 Sets main volume with velocity.